A stationary set method for estimating oscillatory integrals: Statement of the main results

-Let us make a few remarks on the methods of proof of Theorem \ref{main_tarry}, and compare with those in the literature.
+Let us first remark on the methods of proof of Theorem \ref{main_tarry}, and compare with those in the literature.

 First of all, in the quadratic case $k=2$ in \cite{Mockenhaupt}, in order to bound the $L^p$ norm of $E_{[0, 1]^d}^{(d, 2)} 1$, Mockenhaupt computed the function $E_{[0, 1]^d}^{(d, 2)} 1$ directly.
 To be more precise, he first smoothed out the function $\one_{[0, 1]^d}$ to $e^{-|\xi|^2/2}$, took the advantage of having a quadratic phase function and computed a Fourier transform directly (roughly speaking via completing squares).
 It seems difficult to generalize this approach to surfaces of cubic degree or higher.
-As mentioned above, the result of Mockenhaupt \cite{Mockenhaupt} has recently been recovered in \cite{guo2020decoupling}, via the broad-narrow analysis of Bourgain and Guth and decoupling inequalities for quadratic forms, and the approach there does not work either when the degree $k\ge 3$.
-Next we turn to the upper bound \eqref{201219e1_9} established in \cite{MR552548}.
-To prove such a bound, the authors there first derived an accurate pointwise bound for a $d$-dimensional oscillatory integral, and then applied this bound to obtain a good pointwise bound for $|E_{[0, 1]^d}^{(d, k)} 1(x)|$ in terms of $x$.
-Their pointwise bound is sharp for some $x\in \R^N$ but not for all of them, resulting in an integrability exponent that is not sharp.
+The result of Mockenhaupt \cite{Mockenhaupt} has recently been recovered in \cite{guo2020decoupling} via the broad-narrow analysis of Bourgain and Guth and decoupling inequalities for quadratic forms, and the approach there does not work either for degrees $k\ge 3$.

+Next, we turn to the upper bound \eqref{201219e1_9} established in \cite{MR552548}.
+The authors of \cite{MR552548} first derived an accurate pointwise bound for a $d$-dimensional oscillatory integral, and then applied this bound to obtain a good pointwise bound for $|E_{[0, 1]^d}^{(d, k)} 1(x)|$ in terms of $x$.
+Their pointwise bound is sharp for some, but not all, $x\in \R^N$, resulting in an integrability exponent that is not sharp.

 In our paper, we propose an entirely different approach, which we call a stationary set method.
-This method, combined with a careful study of the geometry of stationary sets in our problem (see Subsection \ref{subsection4_1}), and certain rigidity properties of stationary sets (see Subsection \ref{201118subsection7_3}), allows us to prove sharp $L^p$ integribility of $|E_{[0, 1]^d}^{(d, k)} 1(x)|$ for $d=2$ and every $k\ge 2$. \begin{remark} We expect our method to be useful in obtaining the sharp convergence exponents of Fourier extension operators for more general algebraic surfaces.
-However we also remark that there are significant technical difficulties even for three dimensional Parsell-Vinogradov surfaces, at least for some degree $k$.
-We refer to Remark \ref{proofsketchmaintarry} for a more detailed discussion. \end{remark}
+This method, combined with a careful study of the geometry of stationary sets in our problem (see Subsection \ref{subsection4_1}), and certain rigidity properties of stationary sets (see Subsection \ref{201118subsection7_3}), allows us to prove sharp $L^p$ integribility of $|E_{[0, 1]^d}^{(d, k)} 1(x)|$ for $d=2$ and every $k\ge 2$. \begin{remark} We expect our stationary set method to be useful in obtaining the sharp convergence exponents of Fourier extension operators for more general semialgebraic sets.
+In a follow up paper, we are planning to show that the stationary set approach is often ``tight'' in the following sense.
+Let $\phi : \R^{d} \to \R^{N}$ be a semialgebraic function and

+be the size of the stationary set associated to $x \cdot \phi$.
+Define the convergence exponent and the stationary exponent by